aloisdg/aloisdg-blog/posts/find-files-with-locate.md

   - bash
 ---

-Whenever I am looking for a file my first reflex was to use the [`find`](https://www.mankier.com/1/find) command.
+Whenever I am looking for a file, my first reflex is to use the [`find`](https://www.mankier.com/1/find) command.
 After all, it was made to do just that: search for files in a directory hierarchy.

 ```bash
 find . -name "*rib*pdf"